 1. Knowing the right technologies is a path to high paying software engineer jobs

 Languages aren’t the primary skill employers look for anymore.
-This was a huge finding as most lists that rank the value of technologies for software engineer jobs don’t go any deeper than language skills.
+This was a huge finding as most lists that rank the value of technologies for highest paid software engineer jobs don’t go any deeper than language skills.
 That isn’t to say that languages aren’t important.
 They are an essential part of programming but we found a highly paid skill stack should include a foundation of engineering skills on the bottom, specific language skills in the middle, and technology-specific skills to top it off.

 Check out which skills improve the salaries of software engineer jobs